PoliUniLu/cora/README.md

 PIs = context.get_prime_implicants() #result: (B, c, #a) irredundant_solutions =  context.get_irredundant_sums() # result: [M1: #a + B, M2: #a + c]
 ```
-Data mining approach in searching for solutions represent another unique feature of the package.
+The data-mining approach in searching for solutions is another feature of the package.

 **Example:**
 ```python
 import pandas as pd